joshuagryphon/plastid/docs/source/index.rst

       - read alignments in `BAM`_ (via `Pysam`_) or `bowtie's native format <bowtie>`_

-  - easily integrate into the Python ecosystem, especially the `SciPy stack <http://www.scipy.org/stackspec.html>`_
+  - easily integrate into the `Python`_ ecosystem, especially the `SciPy stack <http://www.scipy.org/stackspec.html>`_

-  - provide a set of tools to data nucleotide-by-nucleotide over a region of interest, instead of just, for example, counting the number of bulk read alignments that cross a region
+  - provide a set of tools to examine data nucleotide-by-nucleotide over a region of interest, instead of just, for example, counting the number of bulk read alignments that cross a region

-  - do all of this as simply as possible